 This article summarizes how Nevada’s license suspension and revocation laws work and ways to avoid it.
 Specifically, our Las Vegas DUI attorneys discuss:

-- 1. What is a license suspension or revocation in NV?
+- 1. What is a license suspension or revocation in Nevada?

 - 2. What are the grounds?